aaronparker/aaronparker.github.io/about.md

 ---
 layout: about
-image: /assets/img/blog/hydejack-9.jpg
+# image: /assets/img/blog/hydejack-9.jpg
-description: >
-  A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
+title: About
+description: About Aaron Parker and this site.
 hide_description: true
 ---

-# About

 <!--author-->

 I'm an **IT professional**, **consultant**, developer, and a **builder of things**.
 I enjoy using automation to provide continuous improvements to IT process.
 I have a wide set of experience and skills in Microsoft, Citrix and VMware-based solutions and have implemented these technologies across government, corporate & not-for-profit organizations, in **Australia**, the **UK** and the **US**.